chbrown13/class-ops/Basics/Setup.md

 ### Scripts

 Similarly, Docable is able to provide simple _scripts_ for you to edit and run blocks of code.
-To edit, change the content within the text editor.
-To run, click on the play button icon (▶️) on the right side of the editor.
+To edit, change the content within the cell.
+To run, click on the play button icon (▶️) on the right side of the cell.
 The platform supports scripting in JavaScript, Python, Ruby, and Java.
-Scripts will be indicated with a '[script:]' and the logo of the script's programming language the left side of the coding editor (i.e. the script below is in JavaScript).
+Scripts will be indicated with a '[script:]' and the logo of the script's programming language the left side of the cell (i.e. the script below is in JavaScript).
 Modify the first line of the script below to print out `Hello Docable` on the first line and add a new line to print `Welcome to CS5704!`.
 Running the script should generate a success message with the output.

 ```js |{type:'script'}
 console.log( "Hello World" );